audiomuze/tagminder/README.md

 ### Reducing the need for incremental file backups

 If your music collection is static in terms of filename and location, you can also use the metadata database as a means of backing up and versioning metadata simply by keeping various iterations of the database.
 This obviates the need to overwrite a previous backup of the underlying music files, reducing storage needs, backup times and complexity.

 Getting metadata current after restoring a dated backup of your music files is as simple as exporting the most recent database against the restored files.
 The added benefit is it eliminates the need to create incremental backups of your music files simply because you've augmented the metadata - just backup the database and as long as your file locations remain static you have everything you need - the audio files and their metadata.

 By default tagminder generates a gen4 uuid for all files, which would be added to your tags on exporting changes.
 A future update will remove dependency on static filenames and locations by instead referencing the UUID to ascertain which files to write to on exporting changes from the database.
 The UUID would then be referenced rather than file path.
-This would have the effect of making your metadata impervious to file move and rename operations.
+This would have the effect of making your metadata impervious to file move and rename operations (the code has been written, I've just not had a chance to incorporate it - will do so as I work to refactor tagminder and carry out most operations in a Polars dataframe to enhance tagminder's speed and efficiency by leveraging vectorised operations.

 ## Understanding the scripts